evan108108/EScriptStore/README.md

 EScriptStore
 ============

-Yii Module &amp; Widget that registers inline JS and CSS as external file.
+Yii Module &amp; Widget that registers inline JS and CSS as an external file.

 ##install